-We've lived in Florida for just a couple of years, but we have been to this park several times.
+We have lived in Florida for just a couple of years, but we have been to this park several times.
 We take our visitors to Silver Springs State Park because it is beautiful, described as "old Florida."
-We go because we see something different every time.
+We also go because we are assured to see something different every time.
 It is full of wildlife and history.

 Dating back to the 1500's Native Americans resided around Silver Springs.
 One of their dugout canoes rests on the bed of the Silver River.
 The canoe can be viewed through the bottom of the world famous Glass Bottom Boats, one of Florida's first tourist attractions.

 There are so many amazing attractions to visit in central Florida, but I definitely recommend this one.
 It was designated as a National Natural Landmark in 1971.
-Because we live so close, we have not taken advantage of their RV sights or cabins, but I have heard that they are first rate.
+Because we live so close, we have not taken advantage of their RV sights or cabins, but the word of mouth is that they are first rate.

 If kayaking is not your thing, there are paved trails, overlooks, ornamental gardens, and the famed glass bottom boat rides.
 There is also a restaurant available.

-For more information on available activities, and the camping sites, see the Florida State Parks page for Silver Springs, here: https://www.floridastateparks.org/park/Silver-Springs.
+For more information on available activities, and the camping sites, start on the Florida State Parks home page, which can help you find camping and activity information for Silver Springs, and every other Florida State Park.

 Be sure to check out our full gallery, with 44 photos, including more kayaking scenes, birds, snakes, and alligators.
 Click them open to full size to get the best view!